Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey

 Under the assumption that a function basis of the scheduling map is known, the unknown nonlinear dynamics can be written as an LPV system.
 Since the nonlinear dynamics is contained within the solution of the LPV system, \cite{LPV_nonlinear} obtains a data-driven LPV controller that stabilizes the underlying nonlinear system.
 Alternatively, if the function basis of the velocity-form of a nonlinear system is known, then the velocity-form can be embedded into the data-driven framework of LPV systems \citep{LPV_nonlinear2}.

-Related to exploiting the extended linearization of a nonlinear system as in \cite{LPV_nonlinear}, \cite{Sznaier} suggests to compute in each time instance a control policy for the frozen system matrices of the nonlinear extended linearization.
-Together with enforcing a decrease of the Lypunov function along the closed-loop trajectory, the iterative scheme guarantees closed-loop stability by solving a finite set of LMIs in each time step.
+Related to exploiting the extended linearization of a nonlinear system as in \cite{LPV_nonlinear}, the authors \cite{Sznaier} suggest to compute in each time instance a control policy for the frozen system matrices of the nonlinear extended linearization.
+Together with enforcing a decrease of the Lyapunov function along the closed-loop trajectory, the iterative scheme guarantees closed-loop stability by solving a finite set of LMIs in each time step.
 The inference on the extended linearization is obtained under a known function basis of the nonlinear dynamics and from data subject to noise.